hisunjiang/HiLoFuseNet/README.md

 * Script: `finger_regression/prepare_taskFormatedData.py`

 ### 4. Run Experiments
 Configure the pytorch environment via `finger_regression/environment.yml`.
 The following table summarizes the scripts used to reproduce the paper's findings.
 Raw output files are provided in `finger_regression/results`.
+The .slum file provides the code to interact with a supercomputing cluster.
+If you run the script locally, please change the inputs in the .py file according to the corresponding settings from the .slurm file.

 | Experiment | Execution Script(s) | Results Folder |
 | :--- | :--- | :--- |